Recipes & Formulasintermediateprofessional bakers and confectioners8 min read

 The four cake families

-Cakes sort by how they are aerated and what fat they carry (img-a8cp-cake-families, and the families table):
+Cakes sort by how they are aerated and what fat they carry (see the diagram and families table below):

 1. Foam sponge (genoise): leavened by a whipped whole-egg foam, no chemical raising agent.